opentext-idol/idol-oem-tutorials/tutorials/eduction/eduction_server.md

 # Eduction Server

-The Eduction ACI Server is a stand-alone server that uses the ACI infrastructure.
-It is one of the available options that you have to run Eduction.
+The Eduction ACI Server is a stand-alone server that uses the Knowledge Discovery (formerly known as IDOL) ACI infrastructure.
+Eduction Server is one of the available options that you have to run Eduction with EductionSDK being another.

 In this lesson, you will: